Rigidity in etale motivic stable homotopy theory: Construction of the twisting spectrum

 To apply this remark to our case, note that $S^1 \wequi K(\ul\Z, 1) \in \Shv(X_\proet^\hyp)_*$, where $\ul \Z \in \Shv(X_\proet^\hyp)_{\le 0}$ denotes the constant sheaf.
 We have $\H^0_\proet(Y, \Z) = M(|Y|, \Z)$, where $M$ denotes the set of continuous maps between two topological spaces (we view $\Z$ as discrete); see Lemma \ref{lemm:constant-sheaves} below.
 Also $\H^0_\proet(Y, \hat\Z_p) = \lim_n \H^0_\proet(Y, \Z/p^n) = \lim_n M(|Y|, \Z/p^n)$, by the same Lemma (or \cite[Lemma 4.2.12]{bhatt2013pro}).
 We thus need to prove that $M(|Y|, \Z) \to \lim_n M(|Y|, \Z/p^n)$ is a derived $p$-completion of abelian groups.
 Since the source has no $p$-torsion, for this it is enough to show that $M(|Y|, \Z) \to M(|Y|, \Z/p^n)$ is surjective for every $n$ (clearly the kernel is $p^n M(|Y|, \Z)$) \cite[Section VI.2.1, bottom of page 166]{bousfield1987homotopy}.
 But this is clear: if $s: \Z/p^n \to \Z$ is any set-theoretic section of $\Z \to \Z/p^n$ then composition with $s$ induces a section of $M(|Y|, \Z) \to M(|Y|, \Z/p^n)$.

 (4) It suffices to treat the case $X = Spec(\Z[1/p])$.
 By Example \ref{ex:uniformly-bounded-dim}, $X$ has étale-locally uniformly bounded étale cohomological dimension.
-Hence by Proposition \ref{prop:proet-characterise}, $\nu^*: \SH(X_\et^\hyp) \to \SH(X_\proet^\hyp)$ is fully faithful with essential image the spectra with classical homotopy sheaves.
-Lemma \ref{lemm:p-completion-classical-subcat} now implies that it is sufficient (and necessary) to show that $\Sptw/p$ and $D(\Sptw)/p$ have classical homotopy sheaves.
+Hence by Lemma \ref{lemm:uniformly-bounded-compact-generation}, Lemma \ref{lemm:proet-ff} and Proposition \ref{prop:proet-characterise}, $\nu^*: \SH(X_\et^\hyp) \to \SH(X_\proet^\hyp)$ is fully faithful with essential image the spectra with classical homotopy sheaves.
+Lemma \ref{lemm:p-completion-classical-subcat} now implies that it is sufficient (and necessary) to show that $\Sptw/p$ and its dual $D(\Sptw)/p$ have classical homotopy sheaves.
 By \cite[Lemma 5.1.4]{bhatt2013pro} this is pro-étale local on $X$ (note that taking strong duals commutes with base change), so we may assume that $\Sptw$ is $p$-equivalent to $\1$, in which case the claim is clear. \end{proof}

 \begin{lemma} Let $\scr C$ be a site and $F$ a presheaf of pointed sets on $\scr C$.
 Suppose that for every $X \in \scr C$ there exists a covering $\{Y_i \to X\}_i$ with $F(Y_i)=*$ for all $i$.
 Then $aF = *$. \end{lemma} \begin{proof} Any pointed map $F \to G$ with $G$ a pointed sheaf must be zero.
 The result follows from the Yoneda lemma since $a$ is left adjoint to the inclusion of sheaves into presheaves. \end{proof}